akimwong/akimwong/articles/summaries/storytelling/Readme.md

 - You should start with small presentations to make yourself feel more confident and gradually move to bigger audiences.
 - You should also not be afraid to ask for help from others.

+# Five Essential Presenting Tips for Data Professionals
+(Learn how to tailor your words to the situation)

+## 1. Understand Your Audience

+## 2. Use Visuals Religiously

+## 3. Avoid Jargon and Keep it Simple Silly

+## 4. Relate Your Work to the Bigger Picture

+## 5. Have a Memorable Bottom Line